LittlePrairie

 pardon_mess.jpg

-Fall 2023
+Fall 2025

-Fire is a natural part of the prairie lifecycle and a critical element in their overall resilience.
+Fire is a natural part of the prairie lifecycle and a critical element in its overall resilience.
 It’s the most effective way to recycle plants back into the earth, it clears space for animals to make habitats and eat, and it gives new plants room to sprout.

 In the wild, fire also clears out resource-hungry trees and creates paths for migratory animals like bison or pronghorn.